Dorothy Rawson1

 M, #83935

-Lt.-Col. Sir Walter Fendall Campbell was invested as a Knight Commander, Order of the Indian Empire (K.C.I.E.).1 He lived at Melbourn, Cambridgeshire, England.
+Lt.-Col. Sir Walter Fendall Campbell was appointed Knight Commander, Order of the Indian Empire (K.C.I.E.)1 He lived at Melbourn, Cambridgeshire, EnglandG.

 Citations